 - And when it comes to street food, look around.
 It may all look pretty good, but a rule for pretty much anywhere in the world is to go where other people are going.
-Busy = clean and tasty.
-Patience is a virtue, so wait in line and enjoy, rather than getting something quickly at an empty stall that MAY not be tasty and MAY make you ill.
+Busy places are good, especially if they’re more local.
+Patience is a virtue, so wait in line and enjoy, rather than getting something quickly at an empty stall that may not be tasty and may make you ill.

 - If meat, or any food for that matter, isn’t freshly cooked – and especially if it looks like it’s been sitting uncovered all day – don’t even bother.

 - You may really want a smoothie because, no joke, they look amazing.
 But be careful of anything raw.
 Fruit, washed or unwashed, can be crawling with germs.